As an Amazon Associate I earn from qualifying purchases.

 Risks of Having Irish Twins:

 - Prematurity is defined as a newborn that is born before the 37th week of pregnancy.
-It is possible for the younger sibling to be born prematurely regardless of the fact that the older sibling was born at term (after 37 weeks of pregnancy).
-The reason being, during pregnancy a woman’s body takes a toll and depletes resources from her body that takes time to replenish.
+It is possible for the younger sibling to be born prematurely.
+Even though the older sibling was born at term (after 37 weeks of pregnancy).
+The reason being, during pregnancy a woman’s body depletes resources that takes time to replenish.

 - Health Risks to Mother as stated above it takes time for women’s bodies to recover so during contractions it is important to rest.

 - The Low Birth Weight of the second child.
 This complication likely results due to prematurity.
-Another possibility is the lack of nutrition in the womb because the body hasn’t replenished the necessary vitamins and nutrients from the previous birth.
-Which one can overcome through the proper intake of nutrients and prenatal vitamins.
+Another possibility is the lack of nutrition in the womb.
+The mother’s body hasn’t replenished the necessary vitamins and nutrients from the previous birth.
+Where one can overcome through the proper intake of nutrients and prenatal vitamins.

 - Scarcity of breastmilk as breastfeeding during pregnancy might lead to contractions due to the release of oxytocin in one’s body, and she may also witness her milk to dry up.